Invasive Mussel Detection Research Fundraiser

-Whether you’re just visiting to make beautiful memories or live in this beautiful region, stopping invasive mussels is everyone’s responsibility.
+Whether you’re just visiting to make beautiful memories or live in this stunning region, stopping invasive mussels is everyone’s responsibility.

-If you own watercrafts, including boats, kayaks, paddleboards and fishing gear, ensure to check all the boxes on the Responsible Recreation Checklist when enjoying the Okanagan’s waterways.
+If you own watercraft, including boats, kayaks, paddleboards and fishing gear, ensure to check all the boxes on the Responsible Recreation Checklist when enjoying the Okanagan’s waterways.

 Plan your route to pass by ALL provincial watercraft inspection stations.